-During the summer months, Charles plays with the Oregon Bach Festival orchestra (since 1996), and has performed in the Willamette Valley Chamber Music Festival since 2018.
-Other festival appearances include the 2015 Bang on a Can Marathon in New York City, and the 2002, 2004, and 2006 International Viola Society annual Congresses.
+Outside of the Oregon Symphony, Charles plays with the Oregon Bach Festival orchestra (since 1996), and has performed in the Willamette Valley Chamber Music Festival since 2018.
+Other festival appearances include the 2015 Bang on a Can Marathon in New York City, and 2002, 2004, and 2006 International Viola Society annual Congresses.

 In addition to his orchestral work, Charles is an active chamber musician.
 He is a founding member of both the Ethos and Arnica String Quartets, was a member of the Third Angle String Quartet from 2014 – 2018, and is a performer with, and board member of 45th Parallel Universe.
 His newest chamber music venture is the Pyxis Quartet, begun with his fellow former members of the Third Angle String Quartet in 2018.

 Charles is also proud to announce the founding of Classical Currents, an online source for classical music concert information, interviews, and discussion.